 - Vomiting large amounts

 Doctors can help to relieve sickness caused by a blocked bowel in various ways.
 If you are otherwise relatively well, you may be able to have a tube called a stent put into the bowel during endoscopy.
 Or the surgeon can remove the blocked section of bowel.
 It may be possible to close up the bowel again during the operation.
 Or you may need to have a stoma.
 A stoma is an opening onto the tummy (abdomen).
 Your bowel motions come out of the opening and collect in a waterproof bag that you stick to your skin over the stoma opening.
-Once the stoma has worked, you take off the bag and throw it away, then clean the area and stick on a new bag.
-There is information about bowel surgery and having a stoma in the section about surgery for bowel cancer.
+We have information about bowel surgery and having a stoma in the section about surgery for bowel cancer.

-You may want to talk over having this operation with your close family and friends, as well as your doctor and clinical nurse specialist.
+You may want to talk over having this operation with your close family and friends, as well as your doctor and cancer specialist nurse.
 No one can say how much you will benefit from the operation.
 The cancer may not come back to block the bowel again.
 But it is quite a big operation at a time when you are likely to be feeling low.

 If you are very ill and aware that this is probably the final few weeks of your life, you may not want to have major surgery.
 There are other ways of relieving your symptoms.
 One way is to put a very thin tube down your nose and into your stomach.
 This is called a nasogastric tube (NG tube).
 The tube is attached to a bag and drains off the fluid that builds up in your stomach.
 This stops you being sick.
 You need to empty the bag every so often.
 Having a tube down your nose sounds very unpleasant.
 But you don't notice it so much after a while.
 And it is more comfortable than feeling sick and bringing up all the fluid that collects.